HTC launches Vive Sync app to let remote teams collaborate in VR

 Using a separate mobile app called Sync Avatar Creator, users can create their own personalized avatars from scratch.
 When integrated with their profile on Vive Sync, they will essentially have a full life-like digital representation of themselves.
 Moreover, if the user adopts HTC Vive controllers and uses hardware that supports eye-tracking, such as the Vive Pro Eye, there is potential for more meaningful “interpersonal communication” involving body language and eye movements.

-While the COVID-19 crisis could set the stage for VR to emerge from gaming to the world of business, buying and maintaining hundreds or thousands of VR headsets will be a resource-intensive endeavor, so we’re not likely to see this happen overnight.
+While the COVID-19 crisis could push VR toward wider adoption in the enterprise, buying and maintaining hundreds or thousands of VR headsets will be resource-intensive, so it’s not likely to happen overnight.
 However, HTC is clearly eager to capitalize on what it sees as the early stages of a transition to virtual, immersive meetings.

 For now, Vive Sync is only compatible with Vive VR hardware, including standalone headsets and those that require a PC connection.
 However, HTC said in future it will introduce support for other devices, including Facebook’s Oculus Rift and Quest and Microsoft’s mixed reality HoloLens headsets.